speechbrain/speechbrain/recipes/LibriSpeech/ASR/transducer/README.md

 # Librispeech Results

 Dev. clean is evaluated with Greedy Decoding while the test sets are using Greedy Decoding OR a RNNLM + Beam Search.
 Evaluation is performed in fp32.
+However, we found that during inference, fp16 or bf16 autocast has very little incidence on the WER.

 | Release | Hyperparams file | Train precision | Dev-clean Greedy | Test-clean Greedy | Test-other Greedy | Test-clean BS+RNNLM | Test-other BS+RNNLM | Model link | GPUs |
 |:-------------:|:---------------------------:|:-:| :------:| :-----------:| :------------------:| :------------------:| :------------------:| :--------:| :-----------:|